Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Computational experiments

 The multitude of solutions in the symmetric case also explains why the preprocessing steps do not improve the performance of Boscia.
 On the other hand, it has a big positive impact on the asymmetric instances.
 Especially on the \texttt{usr} set, Boscia with preprocessing outperforms the MIP approach.
 We further highlight that even \texttt{nauty} is struggling on this set compared to its performance on the other sets.

-For the middle level symmetric families, any of the Boscia variants is outperformed by the MIP approach.
+For the middle level symmetric families, all of the Boscia variants are outperformed by the MIP approach.
 They seem to exhibit enough symmetry that the preprocessing is not very effective but do not admit too many possible solutions.
 Nonetheless, the MIP feasibility approach is beating our method on only four families out of twelve.

 Other exact approaches for GI are based on the NP-hard Quadratic Assignment Problem (QAP) \cite{aurora2018qap}, using in particular a lifted formulation resulting in $\mathcal{O}(n^4)$ variables.
 We did not test it given its high computational cost for moderate graphs compared to the compact MIP feasibility problem, also reported by the authors.